AI Chatbot Clears the Path to Higher Education

-In addition to exclusively funding the initial launch of the AI chatbot for Class of 2020 students, Capital One is continuing to expand this resource by contributing both financially and through pro bono support from its tech associates.
+In addition to exclusively funding the initial launch of the AI chatbot to support pursuing higher education for Class of 2020 students, Capital One is continuing to expand this resource by contributing both financially and through pro bono support from its tech associates.

 Since the chatbot’s inception, nine associates from Capital One have volunteered 500 hours of pro bono service to optimize the chatbot’s ability to help prospective college students.

 "As a first generation college student, I remember having a lot of the same questions that students interacting with the chatbot were seeking answers to,” says Elizabeth Souza, a Capital One associate who helped support the development of this chatbot.
 “Volunteering to support the development of this chatbot has been a tremendous opportunity to ensure equitable access to technology and resources for all."

 Those efforts in turn helped first-generation college students like Jennifer Sanchez, a La Verne, California-native now finishing her freshman year at the University of La Verne.

 With the help of resources provided by the AI chatbot, Sanchez earned a scholarship, received a grant to help offset the cost of housing and was connected with councilors at each university she received admission to best decide which school would be the best fit for her.

 “I was considering not even going to college because of how the pandemic financially impacted my family, but that chatbot gave me access to financial and educational resources that I would’ve never known existed without it,” Sanchez said.
 “I think of Oli like a friend.
 It supported me on my journey, like a friend would, every step of the way.”